ngx-archive/nginx-extras-docs/docs/lua/core.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-core [v0.1.21](https://github.com/openresty/lua-resty-core/releases/tag/v0.1.21){target=_blank} released on Nov 03 2020.
+This document describes lua-resty-core [v0.1.22](https://github.com/openresty/lua-resty-core/releases/tag/v0.1.22){target=_blank} released on May 07 2021.

 <hr />